coolya/blog/source/_posts/2013-08-29-custom-reporting-with-mbeddr.markdown

 #### MessageDefinitionTable

-A collection on messages.
+A collection of messages.
 Any `MessagesDefinition` belongs to a `MessageDefinitionTable`.
 It acts as a kind of namespace for messages.

 #### ReportStatement

 The `ReportStatement` is used to report a message.
-It references to a message and provides the actual values for parameters, if the message defines any.
+It references a message and provides the actual values for parameters, if the message defines any.
 The parameters can be any value matching the type of definition, for instance a local variable or a value obtained from an external sensor.
-The statement also provides so called `checks` which is a guard only.
-If it evaluates to `true` the actual message will be reported.
+The statement also provides so called `checks` which is a guard.
+Only if it evaluates to `true` the actual message will be reported.

 #### ReportingStrategy

 The `ReportingStrategy` is used inside the build configuration to specify what kind of reporting the project uses.
-In mbeddr there already to predefined reporting strategies: printf and nothing.
+In mbeddr there are already predefined reporting strategies: printf and nothing.
 As the name suggest the first one uses simple `printf` statements to report a message and the later does nothing with them.

 ### Implementation